About the Energy Efficiency Council

 For more than fifteen years, Tony has been a leader internationally and in Australia, advocating for a more sustainable built environment as a means to creating business and jobs, reducing costs and combating climate change.

-Cheryl’s research focuses on methods and resources for developing solutions to complex problems in the built environment.
 She is an expert in designing curriculum and capacity building resources for energy efficiency, spanning undergraduate, postgraduate, vocational and continuing professional education.
-Her transdisciplinary approach spans science, engineering and education for sustainable development.

 Bruce Easton ecovantage